Entity CRUD (Create, Read, Update, and Delete) operations are handled via the

 The Database API is designed to preserve the syntax and power of SQL as much as possible.
 It also:

-Drupal's database abstraction layer did not change significantly between Drupal 7 and Drupal 8 and has been quite stable for some time.
-The primary difference in Drupal 8 is that access to the database should be done via a database connection service instead of the now deprecated
+Drupal's database abstraction layer did not change significantly between Drupal 7 and Drupal 8+ and has been quite stable for some time.
+The primary difference in the current version of Drupal is that access to the database should be done via a database connection service instead of the now deprecated

 db_* functions.
 Query syntax and use of result sets remain similar.